Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Frequently Asked Questions

-It depends on the material core.
+The material core dictates the lifespan.
 A 3/4-inch high-density polyurethane mat or the GelPro Elite with its 3/4-inch gel core will maintain support for a full 8-hour workday.
 Basic memory foam mats typically compress and bottom out under your heels after 2 to 3 hours of static standing.

 No. Standard caster wheels will sink into 3/4-inch or 9/10-inch thick mats like the FEATOL, permanently damaging the foam and preventing the chair from rolling.
 You must kick the mat out of the way before pulling your chair in.